 MAP-21 will limit the time period during which you can receive Direct Subsidized loans to 150% of the standard length of the program in which you are enrolled.
 For example, a bachelor's degree program (which is normally completed in four years attending full time) borrowers can only receive subsidized loans for a maximum of six years (150% of 4 years = 6 years).
 The period used will be reduced for less than full time study.
-Once you have received direct subsidized loans for your maximum eligibility period, you may continue to receive direct unsubsidized loans and your subsidized loans may begin to accrue interest.
+Once you have received direct subsidized loans and your subsidized loans may begin to accrue interest.
 This legislation was enacted to encourage students to obtain their degrees within a reasonable time frame.